 People love free WiFi and they connect indiscriminately whenever they find one.

-Hackers know this and that’s the reason why the tools for doing this type of WiFi hacking has been so improved upon and perfected over the years.
+Hackers know this and that’s the reason why the tools for doing this type of WiFi hacking have been so improved upon and perfected over the years.

 It’s imperative to note here that WiFi hacking as an aspect of the general hacking, is a huge topic on its own.
 There many ways to hack someone over a WiFi network (e.g Man in the Middle attacks) but the Fake WiFi HotSpot method which is just a small part of it, is going to be our focus here.